sematext/docs/docs/logagent/config-file.md

 ### Section: parser

-In this section defines loading of custom pattern files or inline pattern definitions for the log parser.
+This section defines loading of custom pattern files or inline pattern definitions for the log parser.

 ```yaml
 # optional, if not specified default patterns are used